Skip to main content

 Jan.
 28, 2015

 Alternately hailed as a beacon of democracy in Southeast Asia and yet also seen as a place of corruption and human rights abuses, the Philippines continues to be an often-baffling cradle of contradictions.
-Jose Dalisay explored how culture mediates this divide and offers reflection, relief
+Jose Dalisay explored how culture mediates this divide and offers reflection, relief and hope to the otherwise disempowered.

 The Economics of Public-Private Partnerships